-- 1. Access to the platform infrastructure: - a.
-This provides access to both Kubernetes development and production clusters. - b.
-The ELG administration team has access to potentially all information stored in the platform. - c.
-Access to this is granted via kubeconfig (from Kubernetes27) credentials. - d.
-The tokens are limited in scope (not everyone needs to have access to the whole cluster).
-Full administration access is granted only to the DFKI team. - e.
-Critical component here: - i.
-Postgresql database - ii.
-Access to it is secured via username/password login.
+- 1. Access to the platform infrastructure: - o This provides access to two Kubernetes clusters: - One dedicated to development and testing. - One hosting the production instance. - Several Kubernetes namespaces (virtual sub-clusters) are dedicated to group different components according to their functionalities.
+This allows restricting access to the respective containers that run within each namespace. - o The ELG administration team has access to potentially all information stored in the platform. - o Access to this is granted via kubeconfig (from Kubernetes) credentials. - The tokens are limited in scope (not everyone needs to have access to the whole cluster).
+Full administration access is granted only to the DFKI team. - Critical component here: - Postgresql database - Access to it is secured via username/password login. - Technical root access to the platform infrastructure also provides access to the database. - Only users with administrative user rights from the ELG consortium have access to that area. - Any information accessed this way is only intended for operational purposes, i.e., debugging. - 2.
+Access to the postgresql database via the catalogue-UI: - This is the usual way users interact with the platform: normal logging into the platform. - Access to the information contained is restricted via OAuth tokens and the configured roles for each user. - 3.
+Access to datasets: - o This is restricted based on licensing conditions.

-27 https://kubernetes.io
+https://kubernetes.io

-- iii.
-Technical root access to the platform infrastructure also provides access to the database. - iv.
-Only the development teams of the database (DFKI, ILSP) have access to that area. - v.
-Any information accessed this way is only intended for operational purposes, i.e., debugging. - 2.
-Access to the postgresql database via the catalogue-UI: - a.
-This is the usual way users are interacting with the platform: normal logging into the platform. - b.
-Access to the information contained is restricted via OAuth tokens and the configured roles for each user. - 3.
-Access to datasets: - a.
-This is restricted based on licensing conditions. - b.
-Users must be registered to the ELG platform in order to access datasets, tools or services. - c.
-This is managed by the backend catalogue system and is crucial. - 4.
-Access to metadata (viewing): - a.
-This is allowed for all if metadata records are published. - b.
-As regards personal data, the ELG metadata only displays first names and surnames (agreed upon contact information).
+- o Users must be registered to the ELG platform in order to access datasets, tools or services. - This is managed by the backend catalogue system and is crucial. - o Only open-licence data can be accessed by unregistered users. - 4.
+Access to metadata (viewing): - o This is allowed for all if metadata records are published. - As regards personal data, the ELG metadata only displays first names and surnames (agreed upon contact information).
 No email addresses are displayed. - 5.
-Access to metadata (editing): - a.
-In full: this is restricted to the metadata curators. - b.
-Under limited authorisation: if you are authorised, you can view/edit the records you are permitted to.
+Access to metadata (editing): - o In full: this is restricted to the metadata curators. - Under limited authorisation: if you are authorised, you can view/edit the records you are permitted to.
 So, service providers are able to edit their own records, but not those of others.